Per Enflo: Problem 153 in the Scottish Book: Mazur's goose

 In 1972 Stanisław Mazur awarded Enflo the promised live goose for solving a problem in the Scottish book.

 Banach and other Polish mathematicians would work on mathematical problems at the Scottish Café.
 When a problem was especially interesting and when its solution seemed difficult, the problem would be written down in the book of problems, which soon became known as the Scottish Book.
 For problems that seemed especially important or difficult or both, the problem's proposer would often pledge to award a prize for its solution.

 On 6 November 1936, Stanisław Mazur posed a problem on representing continuous functions.
-Formally writing down problem 153 in the Scottish Book, Mazur promised as the reward a "live goose", an especially rich price during the Great Depression and on the eve of World War II.
+Formally writing down problem 153 in the Scottish Book, Mazur promised as the reward a "live goose", an especially rich prize during the Great Depression and on the eve of World War II.

 Fairly soon afterwards, it was realized that Mazur's problem was closely related to Banach's problem on the existence of Schauder bases in separable Banach spaces.
 Most of the other problems in the Scottish Book were solved regularly.
 However, there was little progress on Mazur's problem and a few other problems, which became famous open problems to mathematicians around the world.